-EVERAL groups of letters have been used from the days of the primitive Christian Church onward, to symbolize our Lord Jesus Christ.
+SEVERAL groups of letters have been used from the days of the primitive Christian Church onward, to symbolize our Lord Jesus Christ.
 In popular language, these are known as sacred monograms, although several of them might properly be called abbreviations.

 The Chi Rho Symbol.
 This is among the most ancient of the so-called monograms of our Lord Jesus Christ.
-It is the names of the Greek letters X and P. A horizontal line over the two letters is the sign of an abbreviation.
+It is the abbreviation of the word "Christ."
+This name of our Saviour was spelled XPICTOC in ancient Greek uncials, the letter C having been used instead of the letter Sigma more familiar in our day.
+Taking the first two letters of this word XPICTOC, the abbreviation XP was the result.
+This is called Chi Rho, from the names of the Greek letters X and P. A horizontal line over the two letters is the sign of an abbreviation.